 - 6 8oz.
 Wide mouth canning jars

-The cool part is this makes yet again a great gift from your kitchen.
+The great part about the recipe is it can make a great gift from your kitchen.
 You can get pretty creative with this Chocolate Mousse Pie In A Jar, which only adds to the fun.
 Enjoy.

 Time to eat…